Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 5 November 2024 14.22.44 UTC
+- WIB: Selasa, 5 November 2024 15.30.26 UTC
-- WITA: Selasa, 5 November 2024 15.22.44 UTC
+- WITA: Selasa, 5 November 2024 16.30.26 UTC
-- WIT: Selasa, 5 November 2024 16.22.44 UTC
+- WIT: Selasa, 5 November 2024 17.30.26 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: inspirational
+Kategori: nature